Dream Room

 Each window is covered with a large piece of opaque white fabric with embroidered designs.

-The curtains lay on the window and are full of curves and twists.
+The curtains lay on the window, full of curves and twists.

-If I touch the fabric once, it slips off the window, folds itself up, and lays flat on the floor.
+I pull on the fabric, and it slips off the window, folds itself up, and lays flat on the floor.

-And I’m filled with an image of the table and sculpture standing quietly within an alien landscape.
+My mind fills with an image of the table and sculpture standing quietly on a slab of ice within a hot alien landscape, surrounded by pools of molten metal.

 The sculptures, and the worlds within, rise from Tzina’s mind.